Nice to meet you.

 Student loans are reserved for anyone seeking education from an accredited institution after high school.

-If the federal government does not award you enough student aid to make school affordable, you can try and go through a private lender.
+If the federal government does not award you enough student aid to make school affordable, you can try to go through a private lender.
 Check out some of the best private student loan lenders.

-You will likely need someone to co-sign on these loans, as anyone entering into undergrad probably does not have a lot of credit built-up.
+You will likely need someone to co-sign on these loans, as anyone entering into undergrad probably does not have a lot of credit built up.
 It is worth saying that student loans are a huge scam industry, and there are a lot of fake loan sites out there eager to steal your personal information.

 Another option for getting a secured loan